 In compliance with the Higher Education Opportunity Act, the Missing Person Notification Policy addresses the manner in which the University will proceed in the event that a student residing in campus housing on the Main Campus is believed to be missing.
-A "missing student" is a currently-enrolled Santa Clara University student who is reported missing and residing in an on-campus student housing facility under a University housing agreement.
+A "missing student" is a currently enrolled Santa Clara University-JST student who is reported missing and residing in an on-campus student housing facility under a University housing agreement.
 A student is considered to be missing if the student's whereabouts have not been established for a period of 24 hours, or if there is information within the 24-hour period that suggests the student is missing.
 Upon notification of a missing student, Campus Safety Services will immediately begin efforts to locate the missing student using all available resources.

-Reports of missing students or any concern that a student is missing should be immediately directed to representatives of the following: Campus Safety Services at (408) 554-4441, 24 hours a day, 7 days week; Santa Clara Police/Fire Communications at (408) 615-5580; Office of Student Life at (408)554-4583 during normal business hours; the Office of Residence Life at (408) 554-4900; or Resident Directors, Assistant Resident Directors, Assistant Area Coordinators, and Community Facilitators.
+Reports of missing students or any concern that a student is missing should be immediately directed to representatives of the following: Campus Safety Services at (408) 554-4441, 24 hours a day, 7 days week; Berkeley Police Department at (510) 981-5911; Office of the Dean at (510) 549-5040.